-As I had mentioned in the forecast for week 5 the children have moved a step further in their learning journey, now they started writing their letters as well as their numbers.
+This week the children have moved a step further in their learning journey, now they started writing their letters as well.

 We started off with letter t from the first group of jolly phonics.
 In class we call this a ladder letter because when we start to write it we always start from the top and go straight down.

 We always start with some revision of the work done with this letters during term 1 mainly song and rhyme.
 At this point however we stress on words which start with this letter as well as its formation.

 The children start off with an introductory page where they have to distinguish letter t from other letters.
 The screenshot shown above is an example.

 Then they proceed to write the letter.
 I must say I was very pleased with the way most children wrote their letter t.
 Here is how our writing pages look like.

 It is very important that the proper steps are used for writing t.
 The children have to say the steps that are in the rhyme or use language which is close to this rhyme, whilst writing.

 - I always mention our two friendly robots WALT and WILF who help us in this regard.
 The formation is written in the snapshot of the pages above.